The Legend of Sigurd and Gudrún: Regin

-As the dragon belches out his last breath, Regin arrives and attempts to claim a share of the gold.
-As Sigurd mocks his foster father's logic, Regin draws a knife and slices Fafnir's heart from his chest.
+As the dragon dies, Regin attempts to claim some of the gold.
+Regin draws a knife and cuts out Fafnir's heart.
 Ordering Sigurd to roast it for him, Regin departs.
 Sigurd fashions a spit and kindles a fire.
 After burning his finger on the roasting heart, Sigurd puts the finger in his mouth and suddenly understands the language of birds.
 As he listens to the birds speaking, Sigurd decides to eat the heart whole.
 Upon seeing Regin sneaking towards him with a drawn blade, Sigurd draws Gram and slays his foster father.
 He loads the gold hoard onto Grani and departs.

 Brynhildr

 Sigurd arrives at Hindarfell.
-As they climb the mountainside, Grani leaps the ring of lightning and fire which surrounds Brynhild.
-Sigurd slices her corslet with Gram, awakening the sleeping valkyrie.
+As they climb the mountainside, Grani leaps the ring of lightning and fire which surrounds the valkyrie Brynhild.
+Sigurd slices her corslet with Gram, awakening her.
 Brynhild explains how Odin doomed her to mate a mortal man.
-Impetuously, Brynhild had vowed to wed but one, the serpent slayer prophesied by the seeress of Asgard.
-When Sigurd relates his descent from Odin and the slaying of Fafnir, Brynhild is overjoyed and explains that the gods await his coming in Valhalla.
-Brynhild and Sigurd plight their troth, but she vows that she will only wed Sigurd when he has won a kingdom for himself.
+Brynhild had vowed to wed only the prophesied serpent-slayer.
+When Sigurd relates his descent from Odin and the slaying of Fafnir, Brynhild says that the gods await him in Valhalla.
+They become engaged, but she vows that she will only wed Sigurd when he has won a kingdom.
 After cautioning him to avoid the abode of a witch-hearted woman, she returns to Hindarfell.
 Sigurd rides to the court of the Niflungs' at Worms.